Director's Spotlight

 In The Beggar from Cologne Cathedral, Rolf Randolf pushes the boundaries of conventional narrative.
 The film's unique approach to its subject matter has sparked endless debates and interpretations among cinephiles and critics alike.

 To fully appreciate The Beggar from Cologne Cathedral, one must consider the cinematic climate of 1927.
-During this period, Germany was undergoing significant artistic shifts, and Rolf Randolf was at the forefront of this Action movement, often challenging established norms.
+During this period, Germany was undergoing significant artistic shifts, and Rolf Randolf was at the forefront of this Adventure movement, often challenging established norms.

 | Cinematography | Deep Focus |